-The National Rural Health Alliance is comprised of 37 national organisations.
+The National Rural Health Alliance is comprised of 36 national organisations.
 We are committed to improving the health and wellbeing of the more than 6.7 million people in rural and remote Australia.
 Our members include consumer groups (such as the Country Women’s Association of Australia), representation from the Aboriginal and Torres Strait Islander health sector, health professional organisations (representing doctors, nurses and midwives, allied health professionals, dentists, pharmacists, optometrists, paramedics, health students, chiropractors and health service managers) and service providers (such as the Royal Flying Doctor Service).

-The centrepiece of our communication, our website, received more than 73,000 visits last year.
-We are also very active on social media with more than 6,000 Twitter followers and over 3,500 people following our page on Facebook.
+The centrepiece of our communication, our website, received more than 73,000 visits in 2014.
+We are also active on social media with more than 6,000 Twitter followers and over 3,500 people following our page on Facebook.
 Our enormous reach allows us to disseminate rural health information to a broad audience and promptly gather its views on rural health issues of the day.

 For those looking for closer engagement with us, there is Friends of the Alliance, a network of people and organisations that come together to support our work and provide additional grassroots connections.
 If you would like further information on any of our work, please visit our website at www.ruralhealth.org.au or contact us on (02) 6285 4660.